osinenkop/regelum-control/docs/src/tutorials/stable-presets.md

 1. **Explore the Presets**: Visit our Github repository at [Regelum - Preconfigured Presets](https://github.com/osinenkop/regelum-control/tree/master/presets) to discover the range of available presets tailored for various agents and systems.

-2. **Download and Run**: Seamlessly download the desired preset folder to your local machine.
-To initiate an experiment, navigate to the appropriate directory and execute a predefined bash script in the format:
+2. **Download and Run**: To initiate an experiment, navigate to the [presets](https://github.com/osinenkop/regelum-control/tree/master/presets) directory and execute a predefined bash script in the format:

     ```shell
     bash bash/{AGENT}/{SYSTEM}